 The Resolution That Changed Everything

 In October 2016, at its annual convention, the NAACP passed a formal resolution calling for a moratorium on the expansion of charter schools (NAACP, 107th National Convention, Cincinnati, 2016; Green, The New York Times, October 15, 2016).
-The resolution called for existing charter schools to be subject to the same oversight as traditional public schools, demanded that no new charter schools be approved until existing ones met a set of conditions, and positioned the NAACP as the leading national civil rights organization opposed to school choice.
+The resolution demanded that existing charter schools face the same oversight as traditional public schools.
+It demanded that no new charter schools be approved until existing ones met a set of conditions.
+It positioned the NAACP as the leading national civil rights organization opposed to school choice.

 Only 15% of Black eighth graders in the United States read at grade level.
 Only 11% are proficient in math.
 These are national averages.